git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchControlXL.md

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.

+## Document Settings

+These settings are specific to each project.

+### Scales

+* Scale: Select the scale
+* Base: Select the base note of the scale
+* In Key: Select *Chromatic* to also display notes which are not part of the scale.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak